Affan Waheed

 Affan Waheed is a Pakistani television actor, model and RJ.
-He is best known for his roles as Musaf in Aik Pal (2014), Atif in Khamoshi (2017), Shafay in Bay Dardi (2018), and as Badar in Do Bol (2019).
+He is best known for his roles as Musaf in Aik Pal (2014), Atif in Khamoshi (2017), Shafay in Bay Dardi (2018), and Badar in Do Bol (2019).
 Waheed made his film debut with the 2024 film Mastaani.

 Early life

-The third of four siblings, Waheed was born in Karachi where his father, from the Pakistan Air Force, was stationed.
-Because of his father's military career, the family moved a lot and he grew up in different cities (Gujranwala, Islamabad and Sargodha), and eventually settled in Lahore.
+The third of four siblings, Waheed was born in Karachi where his father, who served in the Pakistan Air Force, was stationed.
+Because of his father's military career, the family moved frequently and he grew up in different cities (Gujranwala, Islamabad and Sargodha), and eventually settled in Lahore.

 Career

-A graduate of the National College of Arts, he made his transition from painting to acting in 2006 with a role in Tere Pehlu Mein, and apart from painting and acting, he also writes Urdu poetry and keeps an interest in music as a singer as well.
+A graduate of the National College of Arts, he made his transition from painting to acting in 2006 with a role in Tere Pehlu Mein, and apart from painting and acting, he also writes Urdu poetry and is interested in music as a singer.